byCrookie/discord-music/README.md

 ### Settings

-To change settings use the `appsettings.Development.json` file.
-This file is generated once from the `appsettings.Example.json` file during the first build.
+During development use the `appsettings.Development.json` file to store settings.
-The `appsettings.Development.json`is not included in the repository (`.gitignore`). `applicationId` and `token` are not included in the `appsettings.Example.json` file and should not be included in the `appsettings.Development.json` file.
-Instead use the `dotnet user-secrets` command to set the secrets.
+Secrets should not be included in the `appsettings.Development.json` file, instead use the `dotnet user-secrets` command to set the secrets.